Swift Package Registry

 Setup

-One command configures everything — registry scope, authentication, and package signing certificate:
+One command configures everything — registry scope, authentication, and the SPM signing trust policy:

 lpm swift-registry